gitsandy-coding-challenges/phone-number-management/README.md

 # Telecom Phone Number Management API

+## This solution was developed for Belong in January/2024
 ## Overview

 The **Telecom Phone Number Management API** is designed for managing phone numbers associated with customers.
 It provides functionality to retrieve, activate, and manage phone numbers for customers.
 The API uses **HATEOAS** (Hypermedia as the engine of application state), providing navigable links within responses.